HybirdCorp/creme_crm/doc/en/Tutorial - Code a module.rst

    Eg: consulting an inbox, if a file is present through FTP…
  - ``JobType.PSEUDO_PERIODIC`` : as in the previous case, there is only one instance of ``Job`` ; it is run depending of the data stored in the DB and which define the next run.
-For example, if a job have to send e-mails in 17 hours then in 3 days.
+For example, if a job have to send emails in 17 hours then in 3 days.

 As we created a periodic job, we must create the instance of ``Job`` in our